ducktec/sen6x-rs/README.md

 ## Usage

+> [!WARNING]
+> The sensor variant features are mutually exclusive.
+Only one sensor variant feature can be enabled at a time.
+> To activate a sensor variant other than the default SEN66, disable the default feature and enable the desired
+> sensor variant feature. data returned will contain different characteristics.

-To use this driver, add the following to your `Cargo.toml` file:
+To use this driver with the SEN66 variant (default), add the following to your `Cargo.toml` file:

 ```toml
 [dependencies]